SAIL-Labs/AMICAL/README.md

 distorsion, etc.) are not enought compliant with the Fourier extracting method developed within AMICAL.

-The first step of AMICAL consists to clean the data in different way:
+The first step of running AMICAL consists in cleaning the data in different ways:

 - Remove residual sky background (`sky`=True, `r1`, `dr`)
 - Crop and center the image (`isz`, `f_kernel`=3),